equinor/template-fastapi-react/documentation/docs/contribute/development-guide/coding/extending-the-api/index.md

    * Add a [use case](adding-features/02-use-cases.md) to handle application logic
    * Add a [controller](adding-features/01-controllers.md) to handle API requests
       * Add an endpoint to the controller that executes the use case
-3. Add [repository implementations](adding-data-providers/03-repositories.md) to handle communication to external services such as databases.
+3. Add a data provider, [repository interface](adding-data-providers/02-repository-interfaces.md) and [repository](adding-data-providers/03-repositories.md) to handle communication to external services such as databases.

 :::note